Cost of Living

 • Exposure to crime and other types of socially unacceptable behavior

-• Cost of living (and the exchange rate).
 The question of ‘quality of life’ is therefore complex and requires a detailed answer.

 Before discussing some of the concepts of the larger concept of ‘quality of life’, a comment about the future is highly relevant.
-Most economic immigrants decide to leave their countries of Citizenship (such as South Africa) as they believe that their future is threatened.
+Most economic immigrants decide to leave their countries of Citizenship as they believe that their future is threatened.
 Such threats could be criminal, political or economic in nature.
 Some threats are immediate and very serious.
 When some individuals ask questions about ‘quality of life’ in Canada, they tend to forget or deliberately ignore the actual reasons for emigrating (crime, etc) and only focus on the ‘cost of living’ or how much they can buy with their earnings after arrival.

-a.
-A foreign national coming to Canada with a Labour Market Impact Assessment (LMIA) or a provincial certificate of nomination must be paid the prevailing wage.
-In the case of an LMIA, Immigration and Refugee Protection Regulation 203 dictates that the prevailing wage must be paid.
-In the case of a provincial certificate of nomination, payment of the prevailing wage is not legislated, but all provinces follow the same rule about the prevailing wage.
 Therefore an immigrant that comes to Canada under these two methods must get paid what Canadians get paid in a similar position in the same part of the country.
 It is suggested that immigrants don’t make too many demands before arrival.
 After arrival, an immigrant can prove themselves to the Canadian employer and labour market in Canada, and their wage can be adjusted accordingly.

 Salaries